symeapp/syme/README.md

 #### 4.2.5 – Keyfile Creation

-A keyfile (KF) is initialized as an empty data structure, serialized, encrypted with K2 using AES-256-CCM, and then stored on the server.
-The initialization vector (IV) is changed every time the keyfile is modified.
+A keyfile (KF) is initialized as an empty data structure, serialized, encrypted with K2 using AES, and then persisted on the server.
+The keyfile is re-encrypted with a different initialization vector (IV) each time it is modified.

 #### 4.3 – Keylist Creation

 The client requests a new keylist from the server, which replies with a unique identifier.
 An entry is created in the keyfile for the new keylist.
 A set of two 384-bit keypairs (one for encryption, and one for signatures) is generated and inserted into the keylist under the current user’s unique identifier.
 The new version of the keyfile is then encrypted with K2 and stored on the server.